Skip to main content ↓

 The conclusion is that you won’t be able to build your own CRM for free.
 While you may be able to replicate some CRM functions with Excel or an alternative spreadsheet program, the result will simply be a table with information about your leads and customers rather than an intelligent platform with all the features of a high-performing CRM.
 If you build a CRM with Google Sheets or another spreadsheet software, your team’s capabilities are significantly reduced.

 Is getting every little custom feature into your CRM really worth all of that money?
 In almost all situations, the answer is no. There are endless off-the-shelf CRMs available today that are either purpose-built for your specific industry or flexible enough to customize on your own.
-Most modern CRMs are hosted by the provider and can be accessed for as little as $16 per month per user.
+The provider hosts most modern CRMs and can be accessed for as little as $16 per month per user.

 2. Training costs